rwpogge/modsView/README.md

 ### Python 3 Compatibility

 The current version has been verified to run on Python 3 (v3.6.5, anaconda distro), using the latest releases of pyds9.
-Your mileage may vary...
+Still finding bugs, so your mileage may vary (but it's getting better).

 ## Installation